DIY Media Toolbox

 Machinima.com

-Use software originally designed to animate video games to make your own shorts and movies-because everyone knows Pixar will totally jump the shark with Shrek 3.
+Software designed to animate video games to make your own shorts and movies.

 Primary purpose: Making the tools used to create movie and gaming special effects cheap, accessible and (almost) easy, and sharing the results.